 Phase 2 is a detailed planning effort which included initial project development of the East Bay hub concept recommended in Phase 1.
 Station, alignment and service planning details have been developed from comprehensive ridership and operational analyses.
 Phase 2 also included the development of a project implementation plan, and considerations included:

 - Modeling of the estimated ridership for the increase in ACE trains to the Union City East Bay hub concept

 - Identification and conceptual design of infrastructure improvements

-- Develop rough order of magnitude capital and operating cost estimates
+- Developed rough order of magnitude capital and operating cost estimates

-- Establish a conceptual level funding and financing plan
+- Established a conceptual level funding and financing plan

-- Create an implementation plan outlining steps for project development and opening service
+- Created an implementation plan outlining steps for project development and opening service